elverdavid-dev/page-gamma-movies/README.md

 - [Biome.js](https://biomejs.dev/) - Formatter and linter
 - [Hugeicons](https://hugeicons.com/) - Icon library

-> [!TIP]
-> This project follows the [Conventional Commits](https://www.conventionalcommits.org/) specification for commit messages.
+This project follows the [Conventional Commits](https://www.conventionalcommits.org/) specification for commit messages.
 This leads to more readable messages that are easy to follow when looking through the project history.

 ## Project Structure